If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The contraceptive implant is a small, flexible plastic rod that is placed just under the skin in the upper arm.
 It releases the hormone progestogen to prevent pregnancy.

-The implant releases the hormone progestogen (similar to the hormone progesterone that women produce naturally in their ovaries) into your bloodstream to prevent the egg being fertilised by the sperm.
-The implant interrupts the process by:
+The implant releases the hormone progestogen (similar to the hormone progesterone that is produced naturally in the ovaries) into your bloodstream to prevent pregnancy.
+The implant does this by:

 Contraception and sexual health services such as Brook are free and confidential, including for people under the age of 16.
 Health professionals work to strict guidelines and won’t tell anyone else about your visit unless they believe you’re at serious risk of immediate harm.